lelia/openssf-scorecard-monitor/README.md

 permissions:
   # Write access in order to update the local files with the reports
   contents: write
+  # Write access only required if creating PRs (see Advanced Tips below)
   pull-requests: none
   # Write access in order to create issues
   issues: write